Cray-HPE/docs-csm/operations/image_management/Create_UAN_Boot_Images.md

     cd uan-config-management && git checkout cray/uan/PRODUCT_VERSION && git pull
     ```

-1. Create a branch using the imported branch from the installation to customize the UAN image.
+1. (`ncn-mw#`) Create a branch using the imported branch from the installation to customize the UAN image.

     This imported branch will be reported in the `cray-product-catalog` Kubernetes ConfigMap in the `configuration.import_branch` key under the UAN section.
     The format is `cray/uan/PRODUCT_VERSION`.
 In this guide, an `integration` branch is used for examples, but the name can be any valid Git branch name.